peterpt/godaddy-update/readme.md

 - Save your changes

-Then move the file godaddy-update to /usr/local/sbin folder
+- Move the file godaddy-update to /usr/local/sbin folder

-Move also godaddy-startup to /etc/network/if-up.d/
+- Move godaddy-startup to /etc/network/if-up.d/

+- Give execution permissions : chmod +x /usr/local/sbin/godaddy-update && chmod +x /etc/network/if-up.d/godaddy-startup

 When you startup your server you will see in your init system the startup of the script .